Jord000/Testing-Three-js/README.md

 -overlay basic html to simulate a menu ✅\
 -create a clickable response to a 3D object✅\
 -allow the import/control of lighting from Blender accurately✅\
--import an animation from blender
+-import an animation from blender✅\
--get liquid to move
+-get liquid to move✅\